RishaLab/SurviveCovid-19/README.md

 # SurviveCovid-19

 ## What is SurviveCovid-19?
-1. SurviveCovid19 is an an Educational Game to Facilitate Habituation of Social Distancing and Other Health Measures for Covid-19 Pandemic.
+1. SurviveCovid19 is an Educational Game to Facilitate Habituation of Social Distancing and Other Health Measures for Covid-19 Pandemic.
 2. The code from this repository can be used to build all the Web, Desktop and Android versions of SurviveCovid19.

 ## Features of SurviveCovid-19: